stonepros/stone/doc/dev/kubernetes.rst

     docker run -i -v /my/ceph/src:/my/ceph/src -p 192.168.122.1:5000:5000 -t --name registry registry:2

-Once you have built Ceph, you can inject the resulting binaries into the Rook container image using the ``kubejacker.sh`` script (run from your build directory but from *outside* your build container).
+Once you have built Stone, you can inject the resulting binaries into the Rook container image using the ``kubejacker.sh`` script (run from your build directory but from *outside* your build container).